Jobs of a Certain Age

 I used a threshold of at least 400 workers for each job to qualify.
 The gaps in the later years indicate ages where the counts were too low, because few people work into their 90s.

-FlowingData is supported by paid memberships.
-If you liked this (or want to make similar data things), please consider supporting this small corner of the internet with a membership.
+Since 2012, FlowingData is made possible by members.
+If you liked this or want to make similar data things, please consider supporting with a membership.
 Thanks. — Nathan, a real person